googlegenomics/utils-java/README.md

     cd utils-java
     mvn package

-If you wish to modify this code while also modifying a project that depends upon it (e.g., [dataflow-java](https://github.com/googlegenomics/dataflow-java), just
+If you wish to modify this code while also modifying a project that depends upon it (e.g., [dataflow-java](https://github.com/googlegenomics/dataflow-java)), just

   1. Build and install the jar to your local maven repository via `mvn install`.
   2. Then update the pom.xml of the dependent project to temporarily depend upon the particular SNAPSHOT version of utils-java now installed in your local maven repository.

+Eclipse users:
+ * First update the dependencies in your poms first to point to the SNAPSHOT versions as mentioned above.
+ * Then for each of utils-java, dataflow-java, etc... in Eclipse do: `File -> Import -> Maven -> Existing Maven Projects`
+ * If at any point in Eclipse becomes confused (lot of red X's) in Eclipse do: `Project -> Clean -> Clean All Projects`

 ##gRPC
 This project now includes code for calling the Genomics API using <a href="http://www.grpc.io">gRPC</a>.